- Michael C. Wright, ESPN.com Spurs Reporter

 Turnover tally: The Bears scored 13 points off turnovers, but blew an opportunity to turn those giveaways into more; 28 points, potentially.
 Julius Peppers, Major Wright, and Eric Weems each scooped up fumbles, while Tim Jennings increased his league-leading interception total to nine with his pick in the second quarter.

 Peppers' fumble recovery off a Israel Idonije sack and strip of Stafford marked the only takeaway the Bears turned into a touchdown (a 1-yard run by Matt Forte).
 Chicago settled for field goals on the rest.
-The Bears came into the game with a record of 50-12 in games in which they finished with a positive turnover margin.
+The Bears came into the game with a record of 50-12 in games where they finish with a positive turnover margin.

 The offense managed to move the ball 41 yards before punting after eight plays.
 But Hester would have given the offense a better chance to succeed by downing the kickoff for a touchback that would've given the group possession at the 20 instead of its own 5.

 What's next: The waiting game as the Bears fly on a charter home that isn't even equipped with Wi-Fi to keep them connected to what's going on in some of the other games.
-With the Green Bay-Minnesota matchup kicking off at 4:25 p.m.
-ET, the Bears won't immediately know their postseason fate.
+With the Green Bay-Minnesota match up kicking off later than Chicago's game, the Bears won't immediately know their postseason fate.
 But if the Packers win, the Bears will face the 49ers in the opening round of the NFC playoffs.
-If the Vikings win, Chicago's season ends and an offseason of uncertainty begins.
+If the Vikings win, Chicago's season ends while an offseason of uncertainty begins.

 The Bears did their part, beating the Lions, and now need some help.